BCF is an non profit organization dedicated to preserving the legacy of László Moholy-Nagy’s schools.

 The afternoon of the exhibit opening more than 70 “golden age” ID student and faculty member families, many of whom contributed objects and archival materials to BCF collections, attended a private reception at the Matthew Rachman Gallery.
 BCF executive director Paul Young recognized the BCF community commitment to preserving a comprehensive record of the ID’s distinctive character.
 The Bauhaus Chicago exhibit, he noted, demonstrates the value of the BCF collection strategy—that of collecting every work of art, drawing, student project, class note, correspondence, photograph, and life work from every ID student and faculty member—because the story BCF collections tell is one of extraordinary collaborations among students and faculty members, across the disciplines and the arts, and between the institution and other sectors, particularly the art and design industry.
 Alison Fisher joined Paul in thanking donors to the BCF collections for enabling the Bauhaus Chicago exhibit to tell a fresh—and a more adequate and more inclusive—story about the seminal contributions of the ID to modern design and architecture.

-BCF Celebrates Opening of the Bauhaus Chicago Exhibit at the Art Institute
+BCF Celebrates Opening of the Bauhaus Chicago Design in the City

 27 Chicago Designers, 1957